 A Bill to require the Secretary of State to report to Parliament on the potential merits of disregarding compensation received under the War Pension Scheme and Armed Forces Compensation Scheme for the purpose of calculating entitlement to Pension Credit and to other means-tested benefits for which such payments are not disregarded in full; and for connected purposes.

-This Bill would require the Secretary of State to report to Parliament on whether payments from the War Pension Scheme and the Armed Forces Compensation Scheme should be disregarded when calculating eligibility for Pension Credit and other means-tested benefits.
-It asks Parliament to consider the merits of treating these compensation payments as fully (or partly) ignored in benefit calculations, which could affect veterans and their families.
-The Bill does not change the law itself; it only seeks a government report to inform potential policy changes.
+This bill would require the government to produce a report for Parliament about whether compensation payments from the War Pension Scheme and the Armed Forces Compensation Scheme should be disregarded when calculating eligibility for Pension Credit and other means-tested benefits.
+It asks Parliament to look at the potential merits of disregarding these payments, and to consider any related changes.
+The bill does not itself alter current benefit entitlements.

 Generated 21 February 2026